turbot/guardrails-docs/docs/getting-started/getting-started-aws/apply-quick-action/index.md

 In the [next guide](/guardrails/docs/getting-started/getting-started-aws/enable-enforcement) we’ll set Guardrails to automatically enforce these actions continuously.

 ## Progress tracker

-- [x] Prepare an AWS Account for import to Guardrails
+- [x] Prepare an AWS Account for Import to Guardrails
 - [x] Connect an AWS Account to Guardrails
 - [x] Observe AWS Resource Activity
+- [x] Review Account-Wide Governance
 - [x] Enable Your First Policy Pack
-- [x] Review Account-Wide Bucket Versioning
 - [x] Create a Static Exception to a Guardrails Policy
 - [x] Create a Calculated Exception to a Guardrails Policy
 - [x] Send an Alert to Email